 In exercising any discretion contained in this Local Law, an Authorised Officer must have regard to:

-- (a) the objectives of this Local Law;

-- (b) any applicable Council Policy; and

-- (c) any other relevant matter, including extenuating circumstances.
+- (a) the objectives of this Local Law; - (b) any applicable Council Policy, including Council's Compliance and Enforcement Policy; and - (c) any other relevant matter, including extenuating circumstances.

 66. Permits